sforstephan/ssc25/sensitivity_analysis/sensitivity_analysis.md

 - **Relative deprivation sensitivity** and **capability decay** were major drivers of performance variability
 - Informal network structure (e.g., rewiring probability) had measurable but secondary effects

-## Citation

-If you use these results, please cite:

-> [Your Name], “Sensitivity Analysis of Organizational ABM with Similarity-Based Informal Networks,” [Conference/Paper Name], 2025.